-The most reliable way to purify contaminated water is to boil it, according to several authorities, including the Centers for Disease Control and Prevention, the EPA and the San Francisco Public Utilities Commission.
+If water contamination happens in your home after an earthquake, the most reliable way to purify the contaminated water is to boil it.
 Bringing the water to a rolling boil for at least a minute kills bacteria, viruses and protozoa.
 While boiling won't remove mineral discoloration, it will clarify water that has been clouded by organic contaminants.

 After boiling, allow the water to cool to room temperature, preferably in a covered container, before using it.
 Boiled water tends to have a flat taste, and if that bothers you, add a pinch of salt per quart.

-- Unscented liquid household bleach: Treat each gallon of clear water with 8 drops of chlorine bleach.
+- Unscented liquid household bleach: Add 8 drops of chlorine bleach to each gallon of clear water to treat it.
 If the water is cloudy, increase the concentration to 16 drops per gallon.
-Shake or stir the water and let it stand for 30 minutes before using it Avoid scented bleach, because the chemicals that create scents are harmful.
+Shake or stir the water and let it stand for 30 minutes before using it.
+Avoid scented bleach, because the chemicals that create scents are harmful.